 Homeschooling is tough enough, but add cooking three meals a day, and you can lose your mind trying to stay organize.
 So, I made a video sharing how to organize recipes and how I tried to stay on top of all the cooking a homeschool mom has to do.

 It’s nothing fancy…in fact they are all very easy ways you can get your recipes organized.

 If I were you . . .

-Another idea to use your Kitchen Binder is to make a gift for your mom (Mother’s Day is tomorrow) or a friend.
-Print out 10 recipe pages.
+I’m working on a new Kitchen Binder for you to use to keep track of your favorite recipes.
+You’ll be able to print out 10 recipe pages.
 Write out your family favorites and put them in a pretty binder.
 As I mentioned on the video, I made a Recipe Book of family favorites for Ashley and Gentry when they got married.
 It’s an easy way to collect family recipes.

 I know it takes some time for you to write, so share the writing with your kids.
 Let them copy recipes for their Copywork.
 It’s a creative way to let them practice penmanship.
 They can each chose 3 of their favorite meals and copy those recipes.